jaredly/hindley/Roadmap.md

 iffff valueNull, what if I just make a variable for it?

+- [ ] instead of tracking a /return/, just have a `return` in scope.

 # Hm sidebar

 - [ ] highlight the thing we just inferred for the `infer` event.